 Judy More, a dietician and Infant & Toddler Forum member, says knowing portion sizes for toddlers can reduce the anxiety that we may feel when trying to feed our children, because we often expect them to eat more than they need.

 “How much toddlers eat varies widely from day to day and meal to meal, so parents and carers shouldn’t worry if some days their toddler eats less than on other days.
 Our advice provides portion size ranges rather than specific amounts, to address the fluctuating appetites of growing children.
-If children eat within the range on average over a couple of weeks then they will be getting the nutrients they need,” Judy tells Babyology.
+If children eat within the range on average over a couple of weeks then they will be getting the nutrients they need,” Judy says.

 It’s important we pay attention to our children’s portion sizes, and it can play a big role in their future eating habits.